 - You can also raise capital with the help of friends and family and in return grant them a percentage share of your business, or just repay them once you start making profits!
 However, involving family and friends into the business world may have an adverse effect on your relationship with them if you cannot repay the money in the agreed period of time, so be careful not to upset them!

 - Angel investors are always an option.
 You can negotiate the terms of agreement with them and maybe get a better deal than the bank would offer.
-You can find angel investors in a lot of places including on Merar, all of them very eager to invest.
+You can find angel investors in business and investment-related events, as well as on online investment matching platforms such as Merar Meeting Place, all of them very eager to invest.

 - There is the option of raising capital on your own of course, which is deemed as the safest option, as you wouldn’t have to repay any interest rate and the business will be 100% yours.